arno-papers/DYCOPS2025/docs/src/Optimal Data Gathering for Missing Physics.md

 total_data = hcat(collect(data[!, "C_s(t)"]'), collect(data2[!, "C_s(t)"]'), collect(data3[!, "C_s(t)"]'))
 total_predicted_data =  vcat(μ_predicted_data, μ_predicted_data2, μ_predicted_data3)
 hall_of_fame = equation_search(total_data, total_predicted_data; options, niterations=1000, runtests=false, parallelism=:serial)
+bar(i->hall_of_fame.members[i].loss, 1:10, ylabel="loss", xlabel="hall of fame member", xticks=1:10)
+plot!(tickfontsize=10, guidefontsize=12, legendfontsize=14, grid=false, legend=false)
 ```
-The Monod equation $C_s / ((C_s - -4.631) / 0.42347)$ has a very high score, higher than all other model structures,
+The Monod equation $(0.419 / ((x1 + 4.300) / x1))$ is member 7 of the hall of fame.
+All hall of fame members before it have visually higher loss,
+while all the members after it are indiscernible from it.
-indicating that it is a very good candidate for the true model structure.
+This indicates that it is a good candidate for the true model structure.

+Symbolic regression sometimes finds the true model structure in a somewhat unusual form,
+like with a double division.
+This is because symbolic regression considers multiplication and division to have the same complexity.

 In this tutorial, we have shown that experimental design can be used to explore the state space of a dynamic system in a thoughtful way,
 such that missing physics can be recovered in an efficient manner.